 Creating a strategic plan is quite an undertaking for any business.
-Not only are you often hiring outside firms to facilitate the process, but you are also using an enormous amount of internal resources to gather data, convert it into meaningful information and sort that data during over 3-5 days of meetings with your key players.
+Not only are you often hiring outside firms to facilitate the process, but you are also using an enormous amount of internal resources to gather data, convert it into meaningful information, and sort that data during over 3-5 days of meetings with your key players.

 What is fascinating, is how often this effort fails– not in terms of determining the business’ path forward, but in disseminating the information broadly and effectively to all the members of the organization, especially those that were not part of the decision-making team.
-A great strategic plan should have focus and clarity around vision, mission, objectives, strategies and actions.
-In order to elevate engagement and participation, a communication plan needs to provide great simplicity, clarity and focus, without ambiguity.
+A great strategic plan should have focus and clarity around vision, mission, objectives, strategies, and actions.
+In order to elevate engagement and participation, a communication plan needs to provide great simplicity, clarity, and focus, without ambiguity.

 Communication Strategy in 13 Steps

-1. Call an all company meeting
+1. Call an all-company meeting

-This meeting is focused around communicating the organization’s strategic plan.
+This meeting is focused on communicating the organization’s strategic plan.
 If you have any thoughts that information from your senior team will leak before the meeting, use email or text message to get out in front of your messaging.

 2. Who’s coming to the party

 Review in detail who will be present and what level of detail they will need.
 You want to create comfort around any changes that might affect them.
 Think through the negative, as well as positive aspects of the strategic plan.
 When it comes to change, people will always assume the worst, so it’s important to get it all out at once.

 During the meeting, describe the basic principles of a strategic plan, as well as any new terms or definitions of terms.
 For example, if you discuss EBITDA, (earnings before interest tax and depreciation) don’t assume all your employees will understand what you mean.
 If you use a Balanced Scorecard Model, take employees through the basics so that they can understand the meaning behind what you are about to explain to them.
 The more they truly understand, the more buy-in you will receive from them in the end.